Book With Confidence

 • 24/7 phone support during your adventure for peace of mind

 • Excellent accommodation at your chosen price point

-• Car rental with free unlimited Wi-Fi, GPS, unlimited mileage, and insurance
+• Car rental with free unlimited Wi-Fi, unlimited mileage, and insurance

 • Special seasonal tour itineraries for summer and winter

 It’s easy to enjoy the road trip of a lifetime with Nordic Visitor.
-To start your journey, just follow these simple steps:
+To start your journey, simply follow these steps: